blazium-engine/blazium-docs/tutorials/3d/global_illumination/using_voxel_gi.rst

     Not sure if VoxelGI is suited to your needs?
     See :ref:`doc_introduction_to_global_illumination_comparison`
-    for a comparison of GI techniques available in Godot 4.
+    for a comparison of GI techniques available in Blazium.

 Visual comparison
 -----------------